-Councils and other consent authorities must also satisfy themselves of the requirements under clause 15 of the SEPP, if this clause is relevant to the particular proposed development being assessed, and also of the requirements under clause 12 if the land subject to the development application is identified as CVA on a CVA map under the Coastal Management SEPP.
+Councils and other consent authorities must also satisfy themselves of the requirements under section 2.12 of the SEPP, if this section is relevant to the particular proposed development being assessed, and also of the requirements under section 2.9 if the land subject to the development application is identified as part of the Coastal Vulnerability Area on the Coastal Vulnerability Area map under the SEPP.
 This requires consent authorities to draw on any relevant information to assess whether the proposed coastal protection works are exposed to current or future coastal hazards, and to determine or condition the proposed development accordingly.
-This decision will also be taken in the context of other relevant considerations, such as the objects and development controls in any applicable LEP and/or DCP applying to the land the proposed coastal protection works are proposed to be constructed upon1.
+This decision will also be taken in the context of other relevant considerations. such as the objects and development controls in any applicable LEP and/or DCP applying to the land the proposed coastal protection works are proposed to be constructed upon.